 - Make sure you butter the bottom and sides of the muffin wells or these will stick, even in a non-stick tin (I forgot once).
 I also smear a little butter all around the top as well so the muffin tops don’t stick.

 - I’m lazy but also efficient: Instead of melting and brushing butter – requiring more washing up – I use the vinyl prep gloves that I get by the case from a restaurant owner friend.
 Pop one glove on, grab a hunk of room temp butter, start smearing, and I’m done in sixty seconds.
 Cleanup consists of tossing one glove.
-Under the same lazy/efficient rationale, I use a Microplane zester for the orange zest and toast the bran using a parchment sheet on a 16×12″ half-sheet baking pan for easy cleanup and transport: When toasted, just pull up each corner of the paper to form a sort of basket and pour the bran into the mixing bowl.
+Under the same lazy/efficient rationale, I use a Microplane zester for the orange zest and zest an entire orange, which is about three recipes’ worth, then freeze the remaining zest in a small container.
+I also toast the bran using a parchment sheet on a 16×12″ half-sheet baking pan for easy cleanup and transport: When toasted, just pull up each corner of the paper to form a sort of basket and pour the bran into the mixing bowl.

 - Resist any temptation to use golden raisins – they’re not right for this recipe (I tried them once).